Post

 # Communication

-brew install --cask slack zoom microsoft-teams
+brew install --cask slack zoom microsoft-teams discord whatsapp telegram signal

-brew install --cask vlc
+brew install --cask mactex folx

 Manual Downloads (If Homebrew Not Available)